 Takht-i-Bahi

 The reason why this place is known as Takht (throne) is that it is situated on a hill.
-A river used to flow along it, Because of which Baha’i (flowing) was added with Takht.
+A river used to flow along it, because of which Baha’i (flowing) was added to Takht.

 The Buddhist complex here was divided into four main Buddhist groups.
 The first consisted of a stupa, the second a monastery of monks, the third a temple, and the fourth a monastery of tantric monks.
 This place was declared a World Heritage Site by UNESCO in 1980 due to its historical importance.